TUMFTM/global_racetrajectory_optimization/Readme.md

 # List of components
 * `helper_funcs_glob`: This python module contains some helper functions used in several other functions when calculating the global race trajectory.
-* `inputs`: This folder contains the ggv diagrams, the reference track csvs and friction maps.
+* `inputs`: This folder contains the vehicle dynamics information, the reference track csvs and friction maps.
 * `opt_mintime_traj`: This python module contains the functions required to find the time-optimal trajectory.
 * `params`: This folder contains a parameter file with optimization and vehicle parameters.